apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <td>
 <em>(Optional)</em>
 <p>Route service traffic to pods with label keys and values matching this
+selector.</p>
-selector.
-If empty or not present, the service is assumed to have an external process managing its endpoints, which Kubernetes will not modify.
+<p>If empty or not present, the service is assumed to have an
+external process managing its endpoints, which Kubernetes will not modify.
 Only applies to types ClusterIP, NodePort, and LoadBalancer.
-Ignored if type is ExternalName.
+Ignored if type is ExternalName.</p>
-More info: <a href="https://kubernetes.io/docs/concepts/services-networking/service/">https://kubernetes.io/docs/concepts/services-networking/service/</a></p>
+<p>More info: <a href="https://kubernetes.io/docs/concepts/services-networking/service/">https://kubernetes.io/docs/concepts/services-networking/service/</a></p>
 </td>
 </tr>
 <tr>